Share this guide:

 Whether you’re going to be vanquishing foes online or travelling around the world there is a laptop that’s right for you.
 We have put together a quick guide to help you choose the right one, depending on what kind of user you are.

-A distinct lack of money as a student makes it important make sure you are making the right purchases.
-You will also most likely be needing a cost-effective Laptop that will generally just be used for writing essays and getting on the internet.
-One good option is the Lenovo idea pad 110 with a 15.6 inch screen, its coming in at a very reasonable £279.99.
-It will be able to do everything you need, and the generous screen size can be a good substitute for a TV, if you don’t have one in your house.
+, you will most likely be needing a cost-effective laptop that will generally just be used for writing essays and getting on the internet.
+One good option is the Lenovo idea pad 110 with a 15.6 inch screen, coming in at a very reasonable £279.99.
+It will be able to do everything you need, and the generous screen size can be a good substitute for a TV, if you don’t already have one in your house.

 If you’re a very serious gamer however you might want to consider something with a bit more firepower.
 The Apache Pro Ge62VR is a serious gaming laptop, boasting 16GB of RAM, a Terabyte of data storage, and a state of art graphics card.
 This laptop supports multiple games at the same time as well as virtual reality and coming in at £1299 this is one for those who take their games seriously.